-Now, you needn’t sign up for an Ironman to get an iron-clad ticker.
-It can be as easy as jumping in the pool for a meditative swim or as intense as hammering out some hardcore interval training—your choice.
+Now, you needn’t sign up for an Ironman to get an iron-clad ticker, reduce your stress, and get the body of your dreams.
+Good cardio workouts can be as easy as jumping in the pool for a meditative swim or as intense as hammering out some hardcore interval training—your choice.
 (For the record: we recommend the later, if you can.)

 We called up our pal Will Lanier, a Portland-based trainer, and gathered his top heart-pumping workouts for guys north of 40 years in age.
 And if you’re still not clear why you should do interval training, here’s Why You Need a (Much) Shorter Workout.

-This 21-minute treadmill workout will fill your legs with so much lactic acid you’ll still feel it when you’re walking to your kitchen the next morning.
+This 21-minute treadmill routine is one of the cardio workouts that will fill your legs with so much lactic acid you’ll still feel it when you’re walking to your kitchen the next morning.
 Several studies through the years have shown that climbing stairs will not only strengthen your entire lower body and help build stamina, but it will also protect you from high blood pressure, improve your bone density, and work the hell out of your heart.
-(While you’re at it, don’t miss our 10 Surefire Signs Your Heart is Super Strong.
+While you’re at it, don’t miss our 10 Surefire Signs Your Heart is Super Strong.

 For this routine, start with a five-minute warm-up and then dive into three sets of the below exercises, with 60 seconds rest in between each set: